 Agent-assisted sales also usually take longer than auctions.
 In addition to the time to get a property under contract, a traditional sale leaves a number of “outs” for a buyer to exit the process without consequence right up until the closing day.
 A contract that fails to close means that a property that has been tied up in escrow must now be put back on the market and the process started over.

-How Does Marketing for an Auction Compare to Marketing a Home for a Private Sale?
+How Does Marketing a Home for a Private Sale Differ From Marketing a Home for an Auction?

 The auction company’s marketing department promotes an auction for a home, not the homeowner.
 This removes a significant burden (and risk) during the already busy process of moving and selling a home.
 For many people, marketing their home is the most intimidating part of the sales process because they don’t possess the necessary expertise or have access to the necessary tools.
 Working with a professionally staffed real estate auction company removes these obstacles.